-RIR Category Policy Comment Eligibility APNIC members with IPv4 resources assigned under the IPv4 multihoming policy, but with no IPv6 resources, automatically qualify for an IPv6 /48.
-Members that do not hold an IPv4 multihoming assignment from APNIC, that have existing IPv6 resources, or that wish to request more than /48 should meet the following requirement: An organization is currently multihomed or plans to be multihomed; Organizations are eligible for a Provider Independent delegation if they are able to demonstrate a valid reason that an assignment from their ISP, or LIR, is not suitable.
-These assignments come from a distinctly identified prefix.
+Eligibility APNIC account holders with IPv4 resources delegated under the IPv4 multihoming policy, but with no IPv6 resources, automatically qualify for an IPv6 /48.
+Account holders that do not hold an IPv4 multihoming delegation from APNIC, that have existing IPv6 resources, or that wish to request more than /48 should meet the following requirement: • An account holder network is currently multihomed or plans to be multihomed; • Account holders are eligible for a Provider Independent delegation if they are able to demonstrate a valid me reason that an assignment from their ISP, or LIR, is not suitable.
 ARIN Size /48 minimum.
-The initial assignment Eligibility Meet one of the following requirements: Have a previously justified IPv4 end-user assignment from ARIN or one of its predecessor registries Currently be IPv6 Multihomed or have a plan to immediately become IPv6 Multihomed using an assigned valid global AS number Have a network that will makes active use of a minimum of 2000 IPv6 addresses within 12 months Have a network that will make active use of a minimum of 200 /64 subnets within 12 months Have a contiguous network that has a minimum of 13 active sites within 12 months, Provide a reasonable technical justification indicating why IPv6 addresses from an ISP or other LIR are unsuitable. or: Be a Community Network that will immediately have at least 100 simultaneous users and a demonstrated plan to have at least 200 simultaneous users within one year. size is determined by the number of sites.
-Nibble boundary assignments are available.
-LACNIC Size /48 minimum, no maximum Eligibility Automatic if requestor has IPv4 assignments, or: Not been an LIR or ISP.
-In case of announcing the assignment on the Internet inter- domain routing system, the receiving organization shall announce the block maintaining de-aggregation to a minimum in accordance with the announcing organization's needs, Provide detailed information showing how the requested block will be used within the following three, six and twelve months.
+The initial allocation size is determined by the number of sites.
+Nibb boundary allocations available.
+Have a previously justified IPv4 end-user assignment from ARIN or one of its predecessor registries Currently be IPv6 Multihomed or have a plan to immediately become IPv6 Multihomed using an assigned valid global AS number Have a network that will makes active use of a minimum of 2000 IPv6 addresses within 12 months Have a network that will make active use of a minimum of 200 /64 subnets within 12 months Have a contiguous network that has a minimum of 13 active sites within 12 months, Provide a reasonable technical justification indicating why IPv6 addresses from an ISP or other LIR are unsuitable. or: Be a Community Network that will immediately have at least 100 simultaneous users and a demonstrated plan to have at least 200 simultaneous users within one year.
+LACNIC Size /48 minimum, no maximum Automatic if requestor has IPv4 assignments, or: Not been an LIR or ISP.
+In case of announcing the assignment on the Internet interdomain routing system, the receiving organization shall announce the block maintaining de-aggregation to a minimum in accordance with the announcing organization's needs, Provide detailed information showing how the requested block will be used within the following three, six and twelve months.
 Submit addressing plans for at least a year.
-RIPE Size /48 minimum.
-Assignments will be NCC Eligibility Meet the requirements of the policies described in the document entitled "Contractual Requirements for Provider Independent Resources Holders in the RIPE NCC Service Region" made from a separate 'designated block' to facilitate filtering practices.
+RIPE NCC Size /48 minimum.

+RIR Category Policy Comment Eligibility Meet the requirements of the policies described in the document entitled "Contractual Requirements for Provider Independent Resources Holders in the RIPE NCC Service Region" Assignments will be made from a separate 'designated block' to facilitate filtering practices.